Boise ATV/UTV Trail Riders

 We welcome new members and guests to help us keep the roads and trails open; and enjoy the camaraderie by riding together.
-If you interested in riding with us, we invite you to attend our monthly meetings to find out where we are riding and when.
+If you’re interested in riding with us, we invite you to attend our monthly meetings to find out where we are riding and when.
 If you have questions, feel free to contact one of the officers listed under the “Contact.“ See Membership Dues below for more information.

 Where do we meet?

 Currently, our BATRC meetings are held on the third Tuesday of each month at the Idaho Pizza Company, 405 E. Fairview, Meridian, Idaho.
 Meetings start at 7:00 pm, but we invite you to come early and have dinner.

 Our membership calendar is from January 1 to December 31.
-As of February 1, 2017, our 2017 Membership dues will officially be $25.
+As of JANUARY 1,2022 Membership dues will officially be $25.
 (One person or family, all are merged into one fee).
-2017 Sponsor Dues are available in two levels.
+2022 Sponsor Dues are available in two levels.
 (Contact our President for more details about being a sponsor contact us at [email protected])